dialoguetoolkit/chattool/README.md

 # About

-This is the new (August 2020) version of the chattool.
+This is the new (September 2020) version of the chattool.

 Some of the new features are: